jfspps/SRM_Node/README.md

 1. Clone the repo and then `npm install` in `/SRM`.
 2. FYI, Datatables, Bootstrap and JQuery are referenced by CDNs (see `/partials`).
 3. Ensure that MySQL 8 (or above) is installed and passwords set to MEDIUM (Linux Mint users can go [here](https://medium.com/@shivraj.jadhav82/mysql-setup-on-linux-mint-948470115d5))
-4. Either rebuild SRM db by forward engineering in MySQL workbench or by running the script `/dbschema/SRM_SQL_build.sql`.
+4. Either rebuild SRM db by forward engineering in MySQL workbench or by running the [script](/dbschema/SRM_SQL_build.sql).
 When building the db for the first time, comment out (--) the `DROP USER 'SRM_admin'@'localhost';` statement (MySQL flags an error if the user does not already exist on the db).
 5. Build the tempData table by running the script /dbschema/TableViews/test.sql.
 This is intended to be a temporary step (eventually provided by a Java based backend).
 6. Run `node app.js` from /SRM.
 7. Register and login under any details for basic access.
 Register using one of the parents' login details (e.g. fbob245@email.com from /dbSchema/Scripts/Populate_tables.sql) with any name and password, and then login to access examples of student data.